 Trapp was signed by Columbus as a Homegrown Player on December 13, 2012.

 Trapp is the son of John and Liz Trapp.
+He recently married his longtime girlfriend Beth.
 His grandfather emigrated from Greece where he played semi-professional soccer.
 Outside of MLS, Trapp supports Dortmund as his favorite club and is a fan of the Cincinnati Bengals outside of soccer.
 In his spare time, Trapp likes playing euchre, reading fiction books and watching movies, specifically sci-fi and fantasy flicks.
 His favorite soccer memory is when he served as the captain of the U.S. Under-20 team in 2013.
 Trapp’s favorite vacation spot is Lake Charlevoix, Michigan and he’d love to travel to New Zealand someday.
 His role model is his father, John.
 Trapp looks-up to soccer star Xabi Alonso.